hpcleuven/VscDocumentation/source/access/linux_client.rst

 The SSH configuration file ``.ssh/config`` can be used to :ref:`define connection properties<SSH config>` for nodes you often use.
-It is a consierable time saver when working terminal-based.
+It is a considerable time saver when working terminal-based.

-If you need to log in to a node protected by a firewall through another login node, you need to :ref:`sett up an SSH proxy <proxy>` to log in to the protected node, e.g., to access the tier-1 system muk.
+If you need to log in to a node protected by a firewall through another login node, you need to :ref:`setup an SSH proxy <proxy>` to log in to the protected node.

 To establish network communication between your local machine and the cluster otherwise blocked by firewalls, you have to :ref:`create an